 Colleges and universities offer continuing education courses in many ICT related areas.
 They are a good way to upgrade your skills, since they are offered during or after business hours and don’t cost much.

-Bridging programs are a good way to transition from your international experience and training to the Canadian workplace.
+Bridging programs are a good way to transition your international experience to the Canadian workplace.
 Many colleges, universities and immigrant-serving agencies offer I.T. related bridging programs.
 You may be eligible for one.
-Do some research to find a program suitable for you.
+Do some research to find a suitable program for you.

-The program combines language (English for Specific Purposes) and workplace culture training, education through University of Winnipeg courses, and a bridge-to-work component for participants to lessen gaps in their current language skill set and education.
-The goal is to help participants obtain successful employment within an IT position in which they have commensurate skills.
+The program combines language and workplace culture training, and a bridge-to-work component for participants to improve their language skill set and education.
+The goal is to help participants obtain employment within IT that matches their skills, knowledge, and experience.

-An additional component of the IEITP program is the WorkIT program offered by ICTAM (Information and Communication Technologies Association of Manitoba).
-Participants will complete all six modules as well as attend workshops throughout the bridging program.
+An additional component of the program is the WorkIT program offered by ICTAM (Information and Communication Technologies Association of Manitoba).
+Participants will complete all six modules and attend workshops throughout the bridging program.

 York University – Bridging Program for Internationally Educated Professionals (IEPs)